HomerReid/meep_adjoint/docs/Overview/index.rst

 calculation of derivatives in a way that yields an *enormous* speedup over the brute-force finite-difference approach.
-More specifically, after we have computed the objective-function value by doing the full :py:mod:`meep` timestepping run mentioned above---the "forward" run in adjoint-method parlance---we can magically compute its derivatives with respect to *all* design variables by doing just *one* additional timestepping run with a funny-looking choice
+More specifically, after we have computed the objective-function value by doing the full :mod:`meep` timestepping run mentioned above---the "forward" run in adjoint-method parlance---we can magically compute its derivatives with respect to *all* design variables by doing just *one* additional timestepping run with a funny-looking choice